Security-Onion-Solutions/securityonion-docs/elastic.rst

 You can get an idea of what this whole integration looks like at a high-level by viewing our `architecture diagram <Elastic-Architecture>`__.

-Please note the following MINIMUM requirements for the Elastic stack:

--  2 CPU cores
--  8GB RAM

 .. toctree::
    :maxdepth: 2